josh-wrale/ansible-wishlist/README.md

 Contribute
 ----
-- Send a pull request or open an issue --
+- Send a pull request or open an issue:
   - with your suggestions for the list.
   - to let the world know something on this list was born into the world.
   - to tell us all something on your mind.